labatrockwell/RemoteCam/README.md

 - - - -

 ### Installation
-Place all the items in the
+Place the _cameraComputer_ folder on the computer the camera will be attached to.
+Install all of the dependencies below.

 - - - -